Terbium(III) iodide

 Terbium(III) iodide (TbI3) is an inorganic chemical compound.

-Production
+Preparation

 Terbium(III) iodide can be produced by reacting terbium and iodine.

+Terbium iodide hydrate can be crystallized from solution by reacting hydriodic acid with terbium, terbium(III) oxide, terbium hydroxide or terbium carbonate:

 An alternative method is reacting terbium and mercury(II) iodide at 500 °C.

 Structure

 Terbium(III) iodide adopts the bismuth(III) iodide (BiI3) crystal structure type, with octahedral coordination of each Tb3+ ion by 6 iodide ions.